-Examples include getting hit in the head with a ball or an elbow during a game or practice, slipping on the pool deck, falling hard on the floor in gym class, or experiencing whiplash in a motor vehicle collision.
+Examples include getting hit in the head with a ball or an elbow during a game or practice, slipping on the pool deck, falling hard on the floor in gym class, or experiencing whiplash in a car crash.

 WHEN SHOULD I SUSPECT A CONCUSSION?